 - Compatible with Arista, Cisco, NVIDIA, and major switch platforms

 This is the scenario where 800G breakout earns its keep and where the majority of production breakout deployments occur today.
-You have a working 400G leaf-spine fabric and need to increase spine bandwidth — either because AI training workloads are saturating your current spine links, because you are adding GPU capacity that will exceed current spine capacity, or because you are planning ahead for a GPU refresh in 12–18 months.
+You have a working 400G leaf-spine fabric and need to increase spine bandwidth — either because AI training workloads are saturating your current spine links, or because you are planning ahead for a GPU refresh in 12–18 months.

 The Migration Sequence